 I Remember

-I remember getting dressed up on Sunday mornings, fru fru dresses, fru fru socks, hair ribbons, all
+I remember getting dressed up on Sunday mornings, fru fru dresses, fru fru socks, hair ribbons, all items reserved only for church.

-I remember protesting about itchy clothes, painful clip-on earrings, and the hoity-toitiness of fancy
+I remember protesting about itchy clothes, painful clip-on earrings, and the hoity-toitiness of fancy attire.

 I remember riding up the hill in my father’s crowded car to Sunday school.
-Crowded because my
+Crowded because my father often picked up believers heading to our church and offered them a ride.

 I remember walking and running down that same hill a few hours later with teachers and friends.

-I remember father-daughter days, fritay nights on Friday nights and, during thunderstorms, sipping
+I remember father-daughter days, fritay nights on Friday nights and, during thunderstorms, sipping the heavily spiced, lusciously thick, comforting deliciousness that is Haitian hot chocolate.

 I remember jumping rope, hopscotch, and hide-and-go-seek.

-I remember dominoes, mancala, and osselets–jacks played with the knuckle bones of sheep and
+I remember dominoes, mancala, and osselets–jacks played with the knuckle bones of sheep and goats.
+I wasn’t very good.

-I remember gathering around the television on Sunday afternoons and watching our favorite
+I remember gathering around the television on Sunday afternoons and watching our favorite situation comedy.

 I remember my mom listening to her radio soaps while sewing or braiding our hair.